briansu2004/MyAI/README.md

 9. **Watson Knowledge Catalog**: A service for managing and curating data assets, including datasets, models, and notebooks, to facilitate collaboration and reuse.
 10. **Watson OpenScale**: A service for monitoring and managing AI models in production, including bias detection, model fairness, and performance monitoring.

-## My AI project that needs sponsors - Predicting and Addressing Criminal Activities
+## My AI WIP Project - Predicting and Addressing Criminal Activities

+I need some sponsors!

 Here is my WIP project: